turingschool-examples/Launch_M4W4_Retake/README.md

 ## Submission

-* Submit a link to your forked repository in the submission form posted in Slack
+* Send a link to your forked repository to your instructors in slack

-### Rubric
-This assessment has a total of 20 points.
-A score of 15 or higher is a pass.

-As a reminder, this assessment is for students and instructors to determine if there are any areas that need additional reinforcement!